 There’s no one-size-fits-all inventory management system; every small business or large corporation has different needs, especially when it comes to ecommerce.
 Here are some of the most popular inventory management software for online stores.

-ShipBob is not a standalone inventory management system, but rather an order fulfillment solution that has inventory management software built in.
-Merchants get the tools, guidance, and reporting necessary to efficiently manage their inventory across multiple stores and ShipBob’s fulfillment centers.https://www.youtube.com/embed/YdTbM4XlizY?feature=oembed
+ShipBob is not a standalone inventory management system, but rather an order fulfilment solution that has inventory management software built in.
+Merchants get the tools, guidance, and reporting necessary to efficiently manage their inventory across multiple stores and ShipBob’s fulfilment centers.https://www.youtube.com/embed/YdTbM4XlizY?feature=oembed

-Inventory tracking tools are included at no extra cost for merchants who use ShipBob to fulfill orders.
-Having order fulfillment synced up with inventory management helps optimize your supply chain and keep data and reporting in one place.
+Inventory tracking tools are included at no extra cost for merchants who use ShipBob to fulfil orders.
+Having order fulfilment synced up with inventory management helps optimise your supply chain and keep data and reporting in one place.